 Once the shooting days are over, it is time to get the pieces together and polish the details.
 Post-production is divided into multiple steps and involves different film roles.

-Some steps of the post-production stage are editing, sound editing, colour correction, animation, and visual effects insertions.
+Some steps of the post-production stage are editing, sound editing, color correction, animation, and visual effects insertions.
 Every film production works differently, so there can be more or fewer steps depending on the movie.

 At this stage, the editors create the first cut of the film based on the storyboard.
 The director may work along with them to visualize how it starts to look with the assembly and give instructions.
 For bigger productions, there may be extra editors working on a teaser and small clips for marketing purposes.